percona/pmm/docs/setting-up/client/index.md

 > **Tip** If you have used `percona-release` before, disable and re-enable the repository:
 > ```sh
-> sudo percona-release disable all
+> percona-release disable all
-> sudo percona-release enable original release
+> percona-release enable original release
 > ```

 ### Install on Debian-based distributions